jang5934/myblog_frontend/README.md

 ## Notice

 [2020-10-16] This project is being developed.
-Any modifications are not commited yet.
+Any modifications are not commited yet.<br>
 [2020-11-05] Under construction...

 ## The role(or funtionality) of this